shashwat200130/StudentManagementSystem/README.md

-# Create Student Managemnt System
+# Create Student Management System

 To handle student data more efficiently